History of Maldives in Timeline

 2011: Freedom House Report

-In its 2011 Freedom in the World report, Freedom House declared the Maldives "Partly Free", claiming a reform process had stalled.
+In its 2011 Freedom in the World report, Freedom House declared the Maldives "Partly Free", claiming a reform process that had made headway in 2009 and 2010 had stalled.

-In February 2012, Mohamed Nasheed controversially resigned from office after police and army mutinied, and his vice-president, Mohamed Waheed Hassan Manik, was sworn in as president.
+In February 2012, Nasheed resigned from office after a large number of police and army mutinied.

 In their 2012 report on human rights practices in the country, the United States Bureau of Democracy, Human Rights and Labor claimed that the most significant problems are corruption, lack of religious freedom, abuse, and unequal treatment of women.